vunguyen312/deepts/README.md

 </p>

 <p align="center">
-  <b> A tiny machine learning library written in TypeScript.</b>
+  <b> A tiny deep learning library written in TypeScript.</b>
 </p>

 ## About

-This is a small learning project built for understanding the fundamentals of machine learning.
+This is a small learning project built for understanding the fundamentals of deep learning.
 It provides a top-level overview of neural network construction.

-I know what you're thinking: What kind of nutjob would write a machine learning library from scratch in TypeScript?
+I know what you're thinking: What kind of nutjob would write a deep learning library from scratch in TypeScript?
 Yes, I'm that sicko.
 This was quite a fun project so I regret nothing!

 This project is ideal for:

--   People new to ML looking to learn the basics
+-   People new to deep learning looking to learn the basics
--   A high-level ML experience similar to PyTorch but on TypeScript
+-   TypeScript developers looking for a high level deep learning experience

 ## Installation